 But what is mobile pay, and is your business ready for it?

-Today we'll talk about mobile payments and why you need to offer them to your customers.
+Today we'll talk about mobile payment solutions and why you need to offer them to your customers.
 We'll also talk about how you can quickly implement this in your retail store or restaurant.

 Mobile pay, or mobile payment systems, is a general term that describes purchase transactions that you make using your mobile phone.
-It’s an alternative payment system to cash that’s similar to a credit card in that there's a whole technology behind it.
+It’s an alternative payment system to cash that’s similar to a credit card in that there's payment technology behind it.

-A mobile payment system is a digital technology that builds upon existing payment methods like a credit card.
-In fact, it's often used as an extension of these payment systems.
-Some credit card networks like Visa, for example, allow you to make card payments using your mobile phone, without having to bring your physical card.
-Banks allow you to use cash mobile payments through solutions like PayPal and Venmo to digitally withdraw from your account to pay for purchases.
+Mobile payment systems are digital technology that builds upon existing payment methods like a credit card.
+In fact, this method is often used as an extension of credit card payments.
+Some credit card networks like Visa, for example, allow you to make card payments using your mobile phone, without having to use your physical card during a transaction.
+Banks also allow you to use cash mobile payments through solutions like PayPal and Venmo to digitally withdraw from your account to pay for purchases.

-Mobile payment technology is flexible in that it can be used in both peer-to-peer or pay-to-business models.
+Mobile payment devices and technology are flexible in that they can be used in both peer-to-peer or pay-to-business models.

-Peer-to-peer allows you to send money from your mobile phone to another.
-For example, you can pay your friend your share of the rent via mobile pay, or you can use it to purchase stuff informally online by sending the money straight to the seller.
-To send peer-to-peer, you and the recipient need to have mobile pay compatible smartphones.
-It's much simpler to set up since you don't need any additional devices or peripherals.
+Peer-to-peer mobile payments allow you to send money from your mobile phone to another.
+For example, you can pay your friend your share of the rent via mobile pay, or you can use it to purchase items informally online by sending money straight to the seller.
+To send peer-to-peer payments, you and the recipient need to have compatible mobile payment devices.
+This payment type is simple to set up since you don't need any additional devices or peripherals.

 If you’re a business, you can receive mobile pay transactions using the pay-to-business model.
 This is how, for example, you can use your mobile phone to shop at retail stores or dine at a restaurant.
-For this, you would need a point of sale device, often an NFC-enabled terminal.
-It does require additional equipment and setup, but the payment process is faster compared to the peer-to-peer model.
+For this, you would need mobile payment solutions , such as Apple Pay or Samsung Pay, supported on your payment devices.

-If you’re wondering "how do mobile payment systems work?" and the different types of mobile payment systems, you should first know that a mobile wallet is at the heart of it.
+If you’re wondering "how do mobile payment systems work?" and the different types of mobile payment systems, you should first know that a mobile wallet is at the heart of it all.
 Much like your physical wallet, a mobile wallet is an app or website used to hold your funds.
-It is the money in this wallet that's used whenever you make mobile payments.
+This includes the money on your cards that are used whenever you make mobile payments.

 All of the major smartphone players have their own mobile wallet systems.
 Examples include Apple Pay for iOS users, Google Pay for Android users, and Samsung Pay for Samsung smartphones.
-You also have other third-party digital wallets available you can choose from, but the first three are the most common.
-If you’re looking to accept mobile payments in your business, make sure your payment solution is able to accept these three.
+You also have other third-party digital wallets available, but the first three are the most common.
+If you’re looking to accept mobile payment solutions in your business, make sure your payment solution is able to accept these three.

-Much like a wallet, you need to deposit funds into your mobile wallet before you can start using it to pay for goods and services.
-You can do this via bank transfers, or adding funds with your credit card as you do with Paypal.
-Alternatively, you can link your credit card directly to your wallet, so that it gets charged whenever you use mobile pay.
-An example of this is Apple Pay, where you can sync and use your credit card details in the iTunes store.
+Much like a physical wallet, you need to deposit funds into your mobile wallet before you can start using it to pay for goods and services.
+You can do this via bank transfers or by adding funds with your credit card, as you do with PayPal.
+Alternatively, you can link your credit card directly to your wallet so that it gets charged whenever you use mobile pay.
+An example of this is Apple Pay, where you can sync and use your credit card details to pay for items.

 All payment transactions, from receiving to sending, are handled using the mobile wallet app.
 That’s why it’s vitally important that you choose a trusted and secure mobile wallet provider when choosing the best mobile payment system for your consumers.

-How does pay mobile work?
-In practice, it's straightforward.
+In practice, mobile payment systems are straightforward.
 For peer-to-peer payments, you simply need to know the details of your recipient and set the amount you intend to pay that person.
 With Apple Pay, for example, it’s as simple as opening the relevant conversation in the Messages app and using the Apple Pay button to send money to that person.

-To make a purchase using pay-to-business, you need to specify the amount you want to send using your mobile wallet app.
+To make a purchase using pay-to-business payments, you need to specify the amount you want to send using your mobile wallet app.
 You then hold your smartphone close (2 inches or less) to the terminal.
 Within seconds, your payment will be sent, and the transaction is completed.

 When the mobile phone is tapped near the reader terminal, it initiates a conversation between the two.
 Data is exchanged between them using radio waves until the payment process is complete.
 All of this happens in a fraction of a second.
-In fact, speed is one of the best features of NFC payments over EMV chips or magnetic stripes.
+In fact, speed is one of the best features of NFC payments over Europay, Mastercard, Visa (EMV) chips or magnetic stripes.

-NFC also encrypts the data being transmitted, making mobile pay a much more secure method over credit cards.
+NFC also encrypts the data being transmitted, making mobile payments a much more secure method over credit cards.

-With different payment methods available to you, such as cash or credit cards, you might wonder why even bother with mobile pay.
-In fact, one technology, EMV, is already being touted as the next big step for credit card payments.
+With different payment methods available to you, such as cash or credit cards, you might wonder “why even bother with mobile pay?”
+In fact, one technology, EMV chips, have already been touted as the next big step for credit card payments.

-But the fact is that mobile pay offers significant advantages over other payment methods currently available.
+But the fact is that mobile payment systems offer significant advantages over other payment methods currently available.
 Here are some reasons why:

 Security is one of the significant advantages of mobile payments, mainly when used with NFC technology.
-In fact, when combined with other security features already present in mobile phones, NFC offers a significant improvement over EMV.
+In fact, when combined with other security features already present in mobile payment devices, NFC offers a significant improvement over EMV chips.